 Automatically generated narration is great for quick experimentation, and for iterating on the content.
 But having the same voice as everyone else can mean that your videos lose the personal touch.
 For authors that want to use their own voice for narration, but still make videos easily, Video Puppet now lets you easily replace the generated narration with your own audio.

 In a video created from a presentation, to use your own voice, remove the text from speaker notes, and add an audio file to a slide.
 If a PowerPoint slide has an audio file attached, Video Puppet will play that as part of the narration for the corresponding scene.
-Video Puppet supports WAV, MP3, AAC and M4A files.
+Video Puppet supports WAV, MP3, WMA, AAC and M4A files.

 If you use scripts to create your videos, use the audio stage direction to link to an audio file in your project.